learn-co-curriculum/rails-form_tag-readme/README.md

 * `id` - This will have the model name followed by an underscore and then the attribute name

 * `name` - This is where Rails looks for the parameters and stores it in a params Hash.
 In a traditional Rails application this will be nested inside of the model with the syntax `model[attribute]`, however we will work through that in a later lesson.

+You'll also notice that I'm printing out the params to the page, this is because our Capybara tests will need to have the content rendered onto the page in order to pass, in a normal application the page would redirect to a `show` or `index` page and this wouldn't be necessary.

 Ok, so the spec was able to fill in the form elements and submit, but it's giving an error because this form doesn't actually redirect to any page, let's first update the form so that it has an action: